hashrocket/dotmatrix/README.md

 ## Usage

-Just run `hr`.
+Open a new shell and run `hr`.
 Each subcommand is self-documenting.